Stay Relevant During Your Job Search

 Are you between jobs and struggling in your search?
 To improve your chances, learn how to stay relevant during your job search, keep your skills sharp during this time.
 Know how to be relevant in your industry even before you are employed.

 Your Job Search Can Improve if You Are RelevantAre you out of a job and you need to stay up to date in your field?
-Maybe you just graduated from college and are having trouble finding a position?
+Maybe you recently graduated from college and are having trouble finding a position?
 Well, don't let life idly pass you by; maintain relevancy and impress colleagues with your ability to remain actively engaged in your interim period of job hunting.

 Career Help Center